geronimus1/softwareengineerguide/main.md

 P.S.
 As I have said Engineering is about the whole lifecycle from ideation to destruction so let's read about DevOps [The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262592) ([in rus](https://www.litres.ru/dzhin-kim/proekt-feniks-roman-o-tom-kak-devops-menyaet-biznes-k-luchshemu/))

 ## Step 3 - Software design and architecture {#step-3-software-design-and-architecture}
-1. [My outlook on modern software structure and architecture styles](https://t.me/it_ace/124) (only in Russian) - different styles of modern architectures, storage and messaging technologies, Service Mesh; microservice application design, domain-driven development; cloud-native, reactive, service mesh; deployment technologies - Kubernetes, Helm; data mesh; hundreds of different architectures of modern applications (for different purposes); CI / CD, DevOps, and SRE
+1. <a name="my-modern-sw-arch">[My outlook on modern software structure and architecture styles](https://t.me/it_ace/124)</a> (only in Russian) - different styles of modern architectures, storage and messaging technologies, Service Mesh; microservice application design, domain-driven development; cloud-native, reactive, service mesh; deployment technologies - Kubernetes, Helm; data mesh; hundreds of different architectures of modern applications (for different purposes); CI / CD, DevOps, and SRE
 2. Software design patterns and principles - area “Patterns and design principles” in [this link](https://roadmap.sh/software-architect)
 3. The modern approach to Software Architecture - [Fundamentals of Software Architecture](https://www.oreilly.com/library/view/fundamentals-of-software/9781492043447/) by Mark Richards, Neal Ford ([Russian language conspectus](https://apolomodov.medium.com/%D0%BE%D0%B1%D0%B7%D0%BE%D1%80-fundamentals-of-software-architecture-1754c0e78d48))
 4. Difficult aspects of Software Architecture - [Software Architecture: The Hard Parts](https://www.oreilly.com/library/view/software-architecture-the/9781492086888/) by Neal Ford, Mark Richards, Pramod Sadalage, Zhamak Dehghani ([Russian language conspectus](https://apolomodov.medium.com/review-software-architecture-the-hard-parts-part1-f0cc26ca6c16))